 For answers to your questions about reimbursement accounts, contact AmeriFlex at 888-868-3539 or visit www.myameriflex.com.

 Short & Long-Term Disability

-Short & long-term disability is available to Lynn University full time employees on a voluntary basis.
+Short & long-term disability is available to Lynn University full time employees.
 Disability insurance policies pay 60% of your annual salary if you are unable to work due to illness or injury.